raku-community-modules/File-Find/README.md

 ## CAVEATS

-List assignment is eager in Perl 6, so if You assign `find()` result to an array, the elements will be copied and the laziness will be spoiled.
+List assignment is eager in Perl 6, so if you assign `find()` result to an array, the elements will be copied and the laziness will be spoiled.
 For a proper lazy list, use either binding (`:=`) or assign a result to a scalar value (see SYNOPSIS).